 Under Network & Internet > Status, click on Data Usage, and then select the adaptor for which you want to view the remaining data.
 If you have set up the Data Limit earlier, you should see a progress bar, which indicates how much of the data limit has been consumed.
 Under that, you have exact details of the consumed data and the remaining data.
 There is no way to set or view the data limit of individual applications.

 How to edit data usage for a network?

 Go to Settings > Network and Internet > Status.
 Click on the Data usage button, and then click on the Edit limit button.
 Now you can change the data usage settings in terms of limit type, monthly reset, and data limit.
 Do note it will change accordingly, and will not reset the already collected data.

-I hope you like the new feature of data usage in Windows 10 May 2004 update.
+I hope you like the new feature of data usage in Windows 11/10.
 Earlier, there was a dedicated section of data usage in the Network and Usage section.
 It offered a dashboard and a centric approach to data usage management.
 But now Microsoft has decided to change things.